||3600 Bell Drive Ste A

 |A: YES - The trip fee is included in the first 2 hour charge.

-If you are located outside of our normal working area there might be an additional charge to cover the crews time and fuel to travel to/from that area.
+If you are located outside of our local area there might be an additional charge to cover fuel and time to/from that area.

 2 man crew with a single 24ft truck = $275 for the first 2 hours.